chimnl/chimnl.github.io/events/pcsc-chi-mnl-workshop.md

         <p> <b>Pictorial:</b> La Delfa, J., Baytaş, M. A., Luke, E., Koder, B., & Mueller, F. F. (2020, July). <a href="https://exertiongameslab.org/wp-content/uploads/2020/06/designing_drone_chi_dis2020.pdf" target="_blank">Designing Drone Chi: Unpacking the Thinking and Making of Somaesthetic Human-Drone Interaction.</a> In Proceedings of the 2020 ACM Designing Interactive Systems Conference (pp. 575-586).</p>
         <p><b>Position Paper:</b> Auda, J., Gruenefeld, U., & Mayer, S. (2020). <a href="https://ceur-ws.org/Vol-2779/paper3.pdf" target="_blank">It Takes Two To Tango: Conflicts Between Users on the Reality-Virtuality Continuum and Their Bystanders.</a> In XR@ ISS.</p>
         <br/>
-        <h3>Proceedings</h3>
+        <h3>Proceedings and Post Workshop Activities</h3>
-        <p>Accepted papers will be included in the workshop proceedings, which will be announced soon.
+        <p>Accepted papers will be invited for shepherding during the workshop.
+Authors will be assigned a PC member who will mentor their paper towards producing a publishable output.
+Successful outputs will be included in the workshop proceedings which will be announced soon.
 The proceedings will be archival and contribute to the dissemination of knowledge and advancements in HCI research in the Philippines.</p>
         <br/>
         <h3>Important Dates</h3>
         <ul>
             <li>Submission Deadline: <s>April 3, 2024 (Wednesday)</s> April 7, 2024 (Sunday)</li>
             <li>Notification of Acceptance: April 12, 2024 (Friday)</li>
-            <li>Submission of Camera-Ready: April 15, 2024 (Monday)</li>
+            <li>Submission of Camera-Ready: <s>April 15, 2024 (Monday)</s> May 18, 2024 (after workshop) </li>
             <li>Workshop Date: May 9, 2024 (Thursday)</li>
         </ul>
         <br/>